phuchant/libsplitcl/README.md

 ### Automatic Data Partitioning

-By precisely analyzing the memory region of each buffer accessed by kernels, **libsplitCL** can automatically partition the data onto multiple devices and aims at minimizing the amount of data to transfer between devices.
+By precisely analyzing the memory region of each buffer accessed by kernels, **libsplitCL** can automatically partition the data onto multiple devices and aims at limiting the amount of data to transfer between devices.

 ![](resources/datapartitioning.svg)